JRemyP/OSC-library/README.md

 This library is work in progress.

 ## Installation
-Add all files respectly in ../microchip/harmony/V2.04/framework/tcpip
+Add all files in tcpip folder respectly in ../microchip/harmony/V2.04/framework/tcpip

 ## Create a new project
 In MPLAB, make a new harmony project.